JohnUfo/aws-cloud-resume-challenge/README.md

 ## 🔥 Live Feature

 When you open [muydinovu.online](https://muydinovu.online), it counts and updates the **number of viewers** in real time using AWS Lambda and DynamoDB.

+Whenever the website source code (HTML, CSS, JS) is updated and pushed to GitHub, a GitHub Actions CI/CD pipeline automatically uploads the new code to the S3 bucket.
+Once the S3 upload is complete, **CloudFront invalidates its cache** so that the latest version of the website is immediately served to users without delay.